-The sign outside the abandoned tin mine which stopped production in 1917 (the mine not the sign…), read: Dangerous no entry.
+The sign outside the abandoned tin mine which stopped production in 1917 read: Dangerous no entry.
 It was obviously put there by narrow-minded people who would shut up the human race upon this globe and anyway as my native language is Afrikaans I did not understand what was written on it!
-I actually only went there to take some photos of entrance of the mine and the surrounding area for an Afrikaans post lying in my drafts about how a friend and me “discovered” the mine 23 years ago.
+I actually only went there to take some photos of the entrance of the mine and the surrounding area for an Afrikaans post lying in my drafts about how a friend and me “discovered” the mine 23 years ago.

-Inside the mine it had the feel of a cave and in this photo of the entrance area, it certainly looks like a cave!
+Inside the mine it had the feel of a cave and in this photo looking back at the entrance area, it certainly looks like a cave!

 When I went back to the exit I had a problem.
 The porcupine seemingly didn’t want to go out of the mine.
 When I came closer it lifted its quills in an aggressive manner.
 I was on the third rock from the sun, correction inside that rock and between a rock and a place with hard quills.